DOCUMENT DOWNLOADS ON THIS PAGE:

 Each Fabricator will also be responsible for ensuring their factory operatives are fully trained in the fabrication of each product in accordance with the System Company’s guidelines.

 If your company currently holds EN ISO 9001 Quality Management Systems audited by a UKAS accredited agency then you will already be compliant.
 If your company does not hold this standard now is the time to act.

 Initial Type Testing

-Is undertaken by Smart’s with independent testing bodies such as the BSI & CWCT.
-Fabricators will be required to provide relevant test reports for each system.
+Initial Type Testing (ITT) is undertaken by Smart together with independent testing bodies such as the BSI, BRE and BM Trada.
+All fabricators will be required to provide relevant test reports for each system.

-To facilitate this full test reports are made available online at www.smartsystems.co.uk
+To facilitate compliance with this requirement Smart's test reports are made available online in full in the Document Library.

-How can Smart's support their customers with CE Marking?
+How can Smart support their customers with CE Marking?

-Obtaining and providing CE Marking on windows and doors with the assistance and support of Smart’s FPC templates, labelling program and ITT documents will be a straightforward process for the majority of fabricators.
+Obtaining and providing UKCA Marking on windows and doors with the assistance and support of Smart’s FPC templates, labelling program and ITT documents will be a straightforward process for the majority of fabricators.

-You can download the Smarts Guide to CE Marking and FPC documents by using the links above.
-Smart Customers who are interested in using the CE Marking software can request a copy by email using the link at the top of the page.
+You can download the Smart Guide to UKCA Marking and FPC documents by using the links above.